 Health and Wellness is designed to introduce students to the concepts of physical fitness and wellness and the lifetime benefits provided through participation in an individualized Its lecture component provides an in-depth program. understanding of the hows and whys of health fitness as well as information most useful in helping students make healthful adjustments to their current lifestyles.
 The course also offers participation in an individualized exercise program with a choice of several different activities.
 Pre and post testing are done to determine improvement in the areas of cardiovascular fitness, muscular strength, flexibility, and body composition.
-Prerequisite: Completion of EN110 at "C" or above.
+Prerequisite: None.